bjornaa/ladim1/doc/source/ladim_at_imr.rst

 available as an alternative module.
 Presently, the module system does not provide version 3.6 required by LADiM.
 For the time being, a separate minimal python installation by the conda system is available at :file:`/shared/projects/imr/miniconda3`.
-This can be activated by modying the PATH environment variable::
+This can be activated by modyfying the PATH environment variable::

   export PATH=/shared/projects/imr/miniconda3/bin:$PATH